Now free :)

 Infill: Again, use your own judgement but I recommend something like 10% grid pattern in the bottom piece for the sake providing support for the flat roof section.

-I'm an HCI student with a passion for digital manufacturing, and I have a serious beef with the all too often poor ergonomics of consumer electronics.
+I'm an HCI student with a passion for digital manufacturing, and I have a serious beef with crappy ergonomics and misguided design.

 You like Cults and you want to help us continue the adventure independently?
 Please note that we are a small team of 3 people, therefore it is very simple to support us to maintain the activity and create future developments.
 Here are 4 solutions accessible to all:

 ADVERTISING: Disable your AdBlock banner blocker and click on our banner ads.